socomsystems/documentation/developer_manual/app/code_signing.rst

 Technical details
 -----------------

-Nextcloud uses a X.509 based approach to handle authentication of code.
-Each Nextcloud release contains the certificate of a shipped Nextcloud Code Signing Root Authority.
+cyfrSpaces uses a X.509 based approach to handle authentication of code.
+Each cyfrSpaces release contains the certificate of a shipped cyfrSpaces Code Signing Root Authority.
 The private key of this certificate is only accessible to the project leader, who may grant trusted project members with a copy of this private key.